mysticalfoxie/VMHelper/README.md

 ### You're not sure if this is unsafe?
 GitHub is a platform for OpenSource code and this .exe and .dll file are just the result from my code.
 I just wanted to make this as easy as possible for you. 🥰 If I would only publish my code you would need to build this project to an executable file and I think you don't want to do that. 😏

+### You want to put the Program into your Auto Start?
+I wrote a little Guide in the Issue #1.
+You can watch it [there](https://github.com/M1chelle99/AudioProcessHelper/issues/1).

 ### You're a developer and you don't like my code?
 Well if that's so ...
 Write me you're feedback in the Issues ❤ I wont be mad!
 I love improving! 💖